 Workers’ compensation in Pennsylvania includes benefits for scarring and disfigurement.
 If you were scarred or disfigured in a workplace accident, you may be entitled to medical, lost wages and specific loss benefits under the Pennsylvania Workers’ Compensation Act (the Act).

-The compassionate Philadelphia work injury lawyers at Larry Pitt & Associates, P.C. understand how difficult it is for workers who sustain these types of catastrophic work injuries.
+The compassionate work injury lawyers at Larry Pitt & Associates, P.C. understand how difficult it is for employees who sustain these types of catastrophic work injuries.
 We will explain all your legal options and fight to obtain the full amount of benefits to which you are entitled.

 Workers’ Compensation Scarring and Disfigurement Benefits